Double Prawn products are made from high-quality herbs and essential oils sourced from reputable suppliers from around the world.

 Eucalyptus (桉树) is a fast-growing evergreen tree native to Australia.
 As an ingredient in many products, it is used to reduce symptoms of coughs, colds, and congestion.
 It also features in creams and ointments aimed at relieving muscle and joint pain.

-Lemongrass essential oil (柠檬草油) comes from the lemongrass plant, which grows in tropical and subtropical parts of the world.
+Lemongrass oil (柠檬草油) comes from the lemongrass plant, which grows in tropical and subtropical parts of the world.
 People have used lemongrass in traditional medicine for pain relief, to reduce the symptoms of rheumatoid arthritis, stomach problems, and fevers due to its antioxidant, anti-inflammatory, and antifungal properties.

 Tea Tree Oil